Charmed Distribution of Kubernetes features

 - Prometheus and ELK logging and monitoring included

-- Extensible, third-party ecosystem for storage, networking
+- Extensible, third-party ecosystem for storage and networking

 In partnership with Google, Canonical delivers the perfect K8s for AI and machine learning with Kubeflow.